U.S. secures 300 million doses of potential AstraZeneca COVID-19 vaccine

 VACCINE SCRAMBLE With leaders across the world surveying some of the worst economic destruction since at least World War Two, and the deaths of more than 325,000, many are scrambling for a vaccine.

-The U.S. government has already struck deals to support vaccine development with Johnson & Johnson, Moderna and Sanofi, sparking fears that the richest countries in the world will be able to protect their citizens first.
-The head of Sanofi angered the French government earlier this month when he said that vaccine doses produced in the United States could go to U.S. patients first, given the country had supported the research financially.
+The U.S. government has already struck deals to support vaccine development with Johnson & Johnson (J&J), Moderna and Sanofi, sparking fears the richest countries will be able to protect their citizens first.
+The head of Sanofi angered the French government earlier this month when he said vaccine doses produced in the United States could go to U.S. patients first, given the country had supported the research financially.

 AstraZeneca said it was in talks with governments and partners around the world - such as the Serum Institute of India - to increase access and production, and is speaking to various organisations on the fair allocation and distribution of the vaccine.
 "We would like to thank the US and UK governments for their substantial support to accelerate the development and production of the vaccine," AstraZeneca Chief Executive Pascal Soriot said.